textX/textX/docs/about/comparison.md

     enum Visibility:
         PUBLIC='public' | PRIVATE='private' | PROTECTED='protected';

-textX at the moment doesn't provide unordered groups.
-To achieve similar behavior, ordered choice in combination with `one or more` repetition operator must be used.
+In textX unordered groups are specified as a special kind of repetitions.
+Thus, repetition modifiers can be applied also:

     Modifier:
-        (static?='static' | final?='final' | visibility=Visibility)*;
+        (static?='static' final?='final' visibility=Visibility)#[',']

     Visibility:
         'public' | 'private' | 'protected';

-But, on the grammar level it doesn't prevent user to repeat one of the alternatives many times.
+Previous example will match any of the following:

+    private, static, final
+    static, private, final
+    ...

+Notice the use of `,` separator as a repetition modifier.

 ## Syntactic predicates